Rasuna Said: Early life

 Rasuna Said was born in Maninjau on 14 September 1910.
 Her family were devout Muslims.
 She grew up in the house of her uncle as her father's work often took him away from home.
 Unlike her siblings, she attended a religious, rather than secular, school and later moved to Padang Panjang, where she attended the Dininyah school, which combined religious and secular subjects.
-In 1923, she became an assistant teachers at the newly established Diniyah Putri girl's school, founded by Rahmah el Yunusiyah, but returned to her hometown three years later after the school was destroyed by an earthquake.
+In 1923, she became an assistant teachers at the newly established Diniyah Putri girls' school, founded by Rahmah el Yunusiyah, but returned to her hometown three years later after the school was destroyed by an earthquake.
 The scholar Peter Post states that Said was asked to resign by Yunisyah because she was teaching political subjects to the students, which Yunisiyah forbade.
 She then studied for two years at a school linked to political and religious activism, and attended speeches given by the school director about nationalism and Indonesian independence.